hdShang/arxiv-daily/docs/eess-SY/2025-09-03/papers/250903721v1-avoidance-of-an-unexpected-obstacle-without-reinforcement-learning-w.md

 ---
 layout: default
-title: Avoidance of an unexpected obstacle without reinforcement learning: Why not using advanced control-theoretic tools?
+title: "Avoidance of an unexpected obstacle without reinforcement learning: Why not using advanced control-theoretic tools?"
 ---

 # Avoidance of an unexpected obstacle without reinforcement learning: Why not using advanced control-theoretic tools?